HyperionCSharp/EpicGamesAPIDocs/docs/auth/grant_types/password.md

 # Authenticating by Password
 This grant type, `password`, can be used to generate an access token with an email address and password.
-However, this grant type has been deprecated on all public clients.
+However, this grant type has been deprecated on all public clients. **In Oauth2.1 this grant type will be removed entirely!**

 ## Method
 - Send a `POST` request to https://account-public-service-prod.ol.epicgames.com/account/api/oauth/token: